 The expediency of at-home tests makes them an attractive option in areas where getting results can take forever or where there are shortages of tests themselves.
 “The important message here is that the more choices people have for safe, effective testing, the better,” says Dr. Berke.
 “If you are completely capable of doing it at home and there is no doctor or testing site available, then it makes sense.
 If you aren’t comfortable doing it yourself, then see your doctor.
 It all comes down to your situation and capacity of the healthcare system in your area.”

-If you do decide to go with a COVID-19 self-test, a few things to keep in mind: If you’re feeling extremely ill, see your doctor or head to the ER instead.
+If you do decide to go with a COVID-19 self-test, a few things to keep in mind.
+If you’re feeling extremely ill, see your doctor or head to the ER instead.
 (The at-home test companies themselves will redirect you there if you have serious symptoms.)
-Also, these are not antibody tests, so they won’t tell you if you have immunity to COVID-19.
 If you’re using an antigen test and get a positive result, consider following up with a gold standard PCR test.
 Antigen tests can give false positive results, and you don’t want to isolate if you aren’t really sick.
 And you can’t leave your swab baking in the back of your hot car for a day before mailing it back: “If it sits for too long or it’s not at the right temperature, the RNA starts to degrade in the sample and the virus becomes undetectable or more difficult to detect,” says Dr. Berke.